Aidan1232/PyCraft/README.md

 # How to play

 The game runs as a one-stop-shop.
-No installation, no external dependencies.
+No extra installs, no external dependencies.
 Just unzip and launch.